 You don’t have to be a parent to take an interest in Philadelphia schools.
 You just have to be a citizen of Philadelphia.
 Good schools affect everything: who moves here, who leaves, how your business grows, who lives in your neighborhood, what your house is worth—not to mention how healthy and vibrant your fellow (young) citizens are.

+See below for more ideas.
 Have more tips?
 Let us know!

 In Your Neighborhood

 - Join your local “Friends of” group.
 Use the Philadelphia School District School Finder tool to find your neighborhood school—simply type in your zip code to find out.
 Then, follow the School District of Philadelphia on Facebook and Twitter to get live updates.
 Try your local civic association, which may have an education committee.
 Otherwise, call the school for info.

 - Create your own “Friends of” group.
 The Crosstown Coalition, a group of local civic associations, has a comprehensive guide by experienced school group leaders on how to navigate your local school, the District, and the neighborhood to ensure your group is successful.
 The first thing they’ll say: Make sure you are working with the school principal, not around her.
 (Read more about the Crosstown Coalition.)

 - Join the Parents Association.
 Have a child in a local public or charter school?
 Become one of the heroes who keeps the place running and getting better.
 In some schools, parents associations are the reasons students get playround equipment, or new workbooks, or Spanish class.
 They organize fundraisers, volunteer in the building, help principals with community outreach and participate in teacher appreciation events.

 - Volunteer.
 Community volunteers can act as mentors, reading tutors, yard monitors, grantwriters and more.
 You will need up to date background clearances before you can spend time in schools.
 (Your local Friends of group may have streamlined the process for neighborhood residents.)